Vegetable prices nearly doubled

 Prices at supermarkets are stable.

 Speaking to Lao Dong Newspaper, Mr. Nguyen Tien Dung - Deputy General Director of WinMart Chain said - after the storm, people often have a high demand for fresh food such as vegetables, fruits, meat, fish, drinking water, and other essential consumer goods.
-Therefore, WinMart supermarket system and WinMart+/WiN stores have carefully prepared to ensure adequate supply of goods, meeting customers' shopping needs after the storm.
+Therefore, the WinMart supermarket system and WinMart+/WiN stores have carefully prepared to ensure adequate supply of goods, meeting customers' shopping needs after the storm.

-For example, for food items such as leafy vegetables, we quickly coordinated additional supplies from WinEco farm, along with suppliers from Lam Dong and the southern provinces to our supermarkets and stores in Hanoi and the provinces affected by the recent storm, to ensure that we could meet customer demand.
+For example, for food items such as leafy vegetables, we have quickly coordinated additional supplies from WinEco farm, along with suppliers from Lam Dong and the southern provinces to our supermarkets and stores in Hanoi and the provinces affected by the recent storm, to ensure that we can meet customer demand.

 "Currently, fresh food items such as meat, fish, vegetables, and essential products such as rice, noodles, etc. are still fully supplied at stable prices, with no price increases," Mr. Nguyen Tien Dung affirmed.